How do I become a Marshall student?

 What are the admissions requirements?

-- Have an overall Grade Point Average of 2.5 or higher on all college work.
+- An overall GPA of 2.5 or higher on all college work.

 - Students applying for the program who are completing their associate degree/diploma upon application to the RN to BSN Program must hold an unencumbered RN license PRIOR to beginning the second semester of coursework or they will be withdrawn from the program.